Gabrieldev-web-coder/chat-app-api-nodejs/README.md

 - **Error Response:**

-  Depending type of error, will return a json with a "errors" field saying what's wrong with request
+  Depending type of error, will return a json with a "errors" field saying what's wrong with request.

   - **Code:** 500 INTERNAL SERVER ERROR <br />
     **Content:**